Northern Illinois: Interstate 80 southern boundary

-Interstate 88 cross section

-Interstate 88 (the Ronald Reagan Memorial Tollway) connects the region, east–west, stretching from the Quad Cities, eastward through Sterling-Rock Falls, Dixon, DeKalb, Aurora, Naperville, and into Chicago.
-Northern Illinois is also the only region of the state in which there are tollways, which are run by the Illinois State Toll Highway Authority, another trait separating this region from Central and Southern Illinois.

 Education

 Northern Illinois University (NIU), in DeKalb, is located at the heart of Northern Illinois and is the state's second largest institute of higher education.
-According to the Regional History Center at NIU, their area of service to the northern portion of Illinois includes the 18 northernmost counties, excluding Cook, Grundy, Kankakee, Mercer and Rock Island Counties, which are covered by Eastern Illinois University and Western Illinois University, respectively, and University of Illinois at Chicago.
+According to the Regional History Center at NIU, their area of service to the northern portion of Illinois includes the 18 northernmost counties, excluding Cook, Grundy, Kankakee, Mercer and Rock Island counties, which are covered by Eastern Illinois University and Western Illinois University, respectively, and University of Illinois at Chicago.

 Several major colleges can be found in the Chicago area including Illinois' third largest state school, the University of Illinois at Chicago, as well as the University of Chicago and Northwestern University.
 Other notable schools include the Illinois Institute of Technology, Loyola University, DePaul University, Columbia College, Northeastern Illinois University, and Roosevelt University.

 Several liberal arts schools such as Aurora University, Lewis University, North Central College, Elmhurst University, Wheaton College, Concordia University, and North Park University dot the Metropolitan Chicago landscape.
 Other institutions of higher education are found in Rockford, including Rockford University, Rock Valley College, Northern Illinois University-Rockford, University of Illinois College of Medicine-Rockford, a branch of Rasmussen College, and a branch of Judson University.
 Other colleges near the Quad Cities include Western Illinois University-Quad Cities and Augustana College.

 These schools, along with several others, help to make Northern Illinois a vibrant research area.
-Such significant developments in science including the creation of the Atomic Bomb and the Fujita Scale were rooted in Northern Illinois institutions.
+Such significant developments in science, including the creation of the atomic bomb and the Fujita Scale were rooted in Northern Illinois institutions.

 Politics

 Politically, the region is quite diverse, with Cook County and Rock Island County being long-time strongholds for Democrats and north-central Illinois counties (Boone, Ogle, Lee, etc.) being reliable for Republicans.
-Suburban Chicago counties such as DuPage, Kane, Kendall and McHenry Counties were also very reliably Republican until recently.
-Some counties, such as Lake, Winnebago and DeKalb, were once Republican strongholds, but are now more evenly divided.
+Suburban Chicago counties such as DuPage, Kane, Kendall, and McHenry counties were also very reliably Republican until recently.
+Some counties, such as Lake, Winnebago, and DeKalb, were once Republican strongholds, but are now more evenly divided.
 Politicians native to the area include Ulysses S. Grant, Ronald Reagan, Barack Obama, J. Dennis Hastert, Donald Rumsfeld, Hillary Clinton, and mayors Richard J. Daley and Richard M. Daley.